 The Guild changed its name to the Protestant Guild for Human Services in 1993 to represent better the full range of offerings for students.
-The word "Protestant" was removed from the name in 2011 to reflect the agency's non-sectarian status.
+The word "Protestant" was removed from the name in 2011 to reflect the organization's non-sectarian status.

-In late 2016, The Guild School and the agency's headquarters moved to a suburban campus setting in Concord.
+In late 2016, The Guild School and the organization's headquarters moved to a suburban campus setting in Concord.
 The size of the school increased by 50 percent and the average classroom size nearly doubled.